 With Johnny Carson

 With Eddie Murphy and Joe Piscipo on SNL

 It's the Seventies Again

 With my pal Marty Short

 With Jennifer Tilley, Marla Sokoloff and Monica Schnarre "Love on the Side"

 The Dave Thomas Show aired on CBS in 1990

-I left a lucrative job as a copywriter at McCann Erickson Advertising to join the cast of Toronto's Second City stage show.
-This led to my first television roles: one was a guest star onThe King of Kensington - a sitcom starring Al Waxman and Fiona Reed that aired on the CBC.
+I left a lucrative job as a copywriter at McCann Erickson Advertising to join the cast of Toronto's Second City stage show where I performed for two years.
+This led to television roles: a guest star onThe King of Kensington - a sitcom starring Al Waxman and Fiona Reed that aired on the CBC.
 The other was a CBC pilot for a series entitled Rimshots.
 I co-starred in that with Catherine O’Hara, Andrea Martin, and Saul Rubinek.
-Anf finally, I was a recurring regular on CTV's The David Steinberg Show in 1975.
+And finally, I was cast as a recurring regular on CTV's The David Steinberg Show in 1975.

-But during this time, I continued performing on stage at the Second City, six nights a week, two shows on Fridays and Saturdays.
+During this time, I continued performing on stage at the Second City, six nights a week, two shows on Fridays and Saturdays.